abdaiscool/ArchLinux-Installation-with-single-GPU-passthrough/README.md

 ## SOFTWARE FOR KVM/QEMU VM

-confirm IOMMU is enabled:
+Confirm IOMMU is enabled:
 ```
 dmesg | grep -i -e DMAR -e IOMMU
 ```
-indentify your gpu, make sure it is in its separe iommu group, as well as anything else you want to pass:
+Indentify your gpu, make sure it is in its separe iommu group, as well as anything else you want to pass:
 ```
 #!/bin/bash
 shopt -s nullglob